julianxywu/GARB/README.md

 ### How To Run:
 1. Make sure all the steps from __Setup__ are followed!
 2. Turn on Tobii Eyetracking and calibrate.
 3. From the top navigation bar, run the program `Main\Interaction_Interactors_101.csproj`.
-You can set the project configuration (right next to the start button) to `Debug|AnyCPU`.
+You can make sure that the project configuration (right next to the start button) is set to `Debug|AnyCPU`.
 4. You should see a terminal pop up with the message, "Server has started..."
 5. Now open up a webpage, use the extension on it, and you should see lines of text being highlighted in blue from your eye movement!